Kolonel-K/Jet2Holiday-Hackathon/README.md

 - **[Perplexity](https://www.perplexity.ai/)**: AI-assisted research, debugging, and UX refinement.

 ---
 *Developed during the COMMSTEM x Canva Hackathon by Team Jet2Holiday with support from AI tools (LlamaCoder, Perplexity) and iterative user testing.
-No jets were harmed during the making of this program we swear.*
+No jets were harmed during the making of this program we swear.* <br />
 *Team Members:* Aadesh Taneja, Anhad Singh Ratnu, Kanav Veer Singh